Real effective exchange rate (index; narrow definition; 27 economies) - United States - BIS - Monthly

 This series is part of the dataset: Real effective exchange rates (Bank for International Settlements)

 Download Full Dataset (.xlsx)Latest updates.
-In the United States, the real effective exchange rate (relative to a basket of 27 trading partners' currencies) was 102.96 (index) in July 2025, compared to 103.63 in June.
-This marks a reduction of 0.65 percent.
+In the United States, the real effective exchange rate (relative to a basket of 27 trading partners' currencies) was 103.71 (index) in August 2025, compared to 102.96 in the previous month.
+This constitutes a rise of 0.73 percent.

 Sample.
-There are 739 observations in the monthly time series shown in the figure above.
-The time span covered by the series extends from January 1964 to July 2025.
+In the monthly series shown in the plot, there are 740 observations.
+The series covers the time range going from January 1964 to August 2025.

 History.
-Here's a snapshot of some summary statistics we computed on the full sample: the effective exchange rate reached its highest level of 118.97 in July 1964; it registered a minimum of 73.54 in July 2011; it had a mean of 92.62.
+Have a look at a few statistics calculated on the full sample: the effective exchange rate was equal on average to 92.64; it hit a maximum of 118.97 in July 1964; it recorded a bottom of 73.54 in July 2011.

 Latest values